dPys/PyNets/docs/usage.rst

 :`-ref`: (*fMRI + dMRI*) An atlas reference .txt file that indices intensities corresponding to atlas labels of the parcellation specified with the `-ua` flag.
 This label map is used only to delineate node labels manually.
 Automated node labeling via AAL can alternatively be used by including the `-names` flag.
 Otherwise, sequential numeric labels will be used by default.

 .. note::
     All general image inputs are assumed to be normalized to MNI space.
-Image orientation and voxel resolution are not relevant, as PyNets will create necessary working copies with standardized RAS+ orientations and either 1mm or 2mm voxel resolution reslicing, depending on that which is specified with the `-vox` flag.
+Image orientation and voxel resolution are not relevant, as PyNets will create necessary working copies with standardized RAS+ orientations and either 1mm or 2mm voxel resolution reslicing, depending on the runtime.config default or possible override with the `-vox` flag.

 BIDS Derivatives
 ================